 Our recruitment process is designed to attract the best and brightest while also attaining diversity in our training cohort by attracting trainees from underrepresented and disadvantaged groups in STEM.

-The outcome of our training program is to matriculate trainees with the skills, experience, and ethics to address a wide range of complex, critical, and rapidly evolving problems in EHS.
+The outcome of our training program is to matriculate trainees with the skills, experience and ethics to address a wide range of complex, critical, and rapidly evolving problems in environmental health science.